 Have you ever experienced being with a Projector who is overly eager to assist or get involved with your process or progress?

 When Projectors are pushy, they can lose their effectiveness as a leader as well as their vitality.
-Because Projectors are very focused on others progress, more than their own, they can sabotage themselves by bringing on feeling drained and bitter.
+Projectors focus on how others’ are progressing more than their own.
+Too much focus on others before themselves brings is draining and can lead to bitterness.